COVID-19 Financial Do’s and Don’ts

 Use caution when sending money to or receiving money using mobile services.
 Person-to-person payment services and mobile payment apps have become part of everyday life.
 However, scammers use mobile payment services to trick people into sending money or merchandise without holding up their end of the deal.
 Use mobile payment services with family, friends, and others you trust is one of the safest ways to protect your money.

-Do not be tempted to use alternatives financial services like payday lenders, check cashing services, or title loans.
+Don’t be tempted to use alternative financial services like payday lenders, check cashing services or title loans.
 These alternatives usually become attractive in times of crisis and consumers feel financially pressured, so they seek quick solutions to their situations and do not explore stream banking and lending options.